andre-ye/uni/docs/cs/cse-351/lecture.md

 - Blocks can be in any order - no guarantees.
 - We can use preceding and following to refer to physical neighbors.

+---

+## Week 11 Friday
+- Struct pointers can be used to access field values.
+- `examine_heap`: follows implicit free list searching algorithm.
+- End of the heap has a one-word block with size zero but which still has tags.
+- Trace files
+- Explicit free list: more pointer management.
+Explicit free list navigation is much faster when most of memory is full.
+- Most common use of explicit lists - segregated free lists
+- What data structure of blocks on the lists?
+- You can store allocations in a row and coalesce.
+- Wouldn't it be nice if we didn't have to free memory?
+We can use an implicit allocator.
+- Garbage collection: automatically recliam heap-allocated storage.
+- C doesn't know if data is a pointer or not -- garbage memoory is difficult.
+- Can the compiler leave notes in object files?
+- Memory as graph: memory is a directed graph.
+- What is a pointer and what is not?
+  - Memory allocator must distinguish pointers from non-pointers
+  - All pointers point to the strt of a block in the heap
+  - The application cannot hide pointers
+- These assumptions are not fair for C, which is why C doesn't have garbage pointers.
+- Mark and sweep: use an extra mark bit in the header of each block.
+Mark: start at roots and set mark bit.
+Sweep: scan all blocks and free nonmarked blocks.
+- Anything that deals with options in Java is a reference -- highly constrained pointer.
+Java satisfies all three garbage collection requirements.
+- C* languages don't abstract away memory.
+Too much information to keep track of.
+- Always start with bad/unexpected behavior and compare it to what you expect.
+- `valgrind` - helps you analyze runtime execution.
+- What about other languages?
+In memory-safe languages, most of these bugs are impossible.
+Memory leaks are still possible -- it may be possible that we have a pointer to something we still don't need.
+-